[Updated November 2020]

 1. The best milkshakes in the world at Friesland Milk Bar

 The corner shop in Tennyson street sells the best milkshakes in the world as thousands of fans will attest.
 Ex-East Londoners still make the pilgrimage back to the original store for bottled happiness.
-14 Tennyson Street, Quigney, East London and also at Hemingways Mall.
-Call 043 722 3260.

-2. Catch some sun on Gonubie beach
+2. Catch some sun on Gonubie Beach

-3. Watch out for dolphins on the esplanade
+3. Spot dolphins on the Esplanade

 4. Be wowed by the cliffs at Morgan Bay

-6. Visit one of the largest Coca Cola collections anywhere
+6. Visit one of the largest Coca-Cola collections anywhere

 7. Gourmet food with a view at Grazia’s Fine Food and Wine

-9. Listen to jazz at Imbizo African Cuisine and Jazz Cafe
+9. Listen to jazz at Imbizo African Cuisine and Jazz Café

 10. East London claims the last remaining Dodo egg